 Intuitive Two Choices Tarot Spread

 Got a ‘two choices’ type question?
-This intuitive layout is the Two Choices Tarot spread I use.
-It’s my favourite spread for tuning in and choosing the path that best aligns me with Higher Will.
-It is useful for almost any situation where you are having to choose between two different options, whether it is about a job situation, relationship or some other fork in the road scenario.
+The intuitive layout below is the Two Choices Tarot is my go-to.
+It’s my favourite spread for tuning in and choosing the path that can best align me with Higher Will.
+It is useful for almost any situation where you have to choose between two different options, whether it is about a job situation, relationship or some other fork in the road scenario.

 You may also want to check out this post about doing an intuitive relationship Tarot reading if you prefer intuitive layouts.